 It is Ottolenghi day on the blog – one of two days per month where we publish all the latest posts of recipes we have made in our project of cooking from Ottolenghi books – currently we are cooking from Plenty More, but not ignoring his other books completely.
 Note that I often slightly massage the recipes to suit what is available from our garden and pantry.

-Similar recipes include Chickpea and Orzo Soup, Turkish Spinach Soup with Chickpeas and Barley, Chickpea, Lima Bean and Noodle Soup, Roasted Cauliflower Soup, Dried Fava Bean Soup, and Barley and Vegetable Soup.
+Similar recipes include Chickpea and Parsley Soup with Turmeric, Chickpea and Orzo Soup, Turkish Spinach Soup with Chickpeas and Barley, Chickpea, Lima Bean and Noodle Soup, Dried Fava Bean Soup, and Barley and Vegetable Soup.

 Browse all of our Soups, all of our Chickpea recipes, and all of our Burghul dishes.
 We have other Chickpea Soups.
 Our Ottolenghi dishes from Plenty More are here.
 We have written about our experiences cooking through this book.
 Or explore our Mid Autumn dishes.